HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/prodports.md

     ```

 4. Copy the function where you need to change a certain port in `config.json` values in any text/code app such as VSCode, Notepad, Notepad++ etc, and save the file in `.json` format inside the `keepconfig.d` directory.

-    !!!note "Naming your json files"
+    !!! note "Naming your json files"

         The config loader processes json files in alphabetical order, so when you have conflicting entries, the last one wins.
 Use a name that reveals its purpose such as `management-port.json`.

 5. Restart Domino REST API on all servers with this new configuration.